pedroimai/portfolio/README.md

 # Portfolio

-This is a simple landing page that I built using MEAN STACK (MongoDB + Express.js + AngularJS + Node.js)
+This is a simple landing page that I built using MEAN STACK (MongoDB + Express.js + AngularJS + Node.js).

+Check it out at www.pedroimai.com.br.